blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 		- De-emphasizes sectarianism
 		- Cooperates with a wide range of political and military factions
 		- Thinks IS is a neo-Kharijite deviation from Salaafism (remember, Salafism is just the belief that all should follow the Quran, people do it quietly, as Islamists, or as extremists, jihadists)
-- Boko Haram
+- Boko Haram (meaning, "Fake is Forbidden", with "fake" referring to Western education or secular ethics)
+	- Originally called Jamaa'at Ahl as-Sunnah lid-Da'wah wa'al-Jihaad (meaning, 'Group of the People of Tradition for Call and Struggle", with "call" meaning call to their creed, and "struggle" meaning, according to the tenets of their creed)
-- al-Shabaab
+- al-Shabaab (meaning, "The Youth")
+	- Originally
 # Regional Resistance Groups
 ## Palestine
 - Hamas